Revamp your wallet with the most common financial goals examples to get your money back on track!

 I “worry” about bad things happening to my family, to my daughter, if the worst should happen to me and/or my husband.

-I worry, I’m a Mom, it’s what we do!
+I worry, I’m a Mom, it’s what I do!

-I know, I know, this sounds boring and totally not a “sexy” financial goal like earning $2,000,000 would be.
-BUT, this can absolutely ease a heavy heart, it can lessen your fears, AND it can protect your loved ones!
+I know I know, this sounds boring and totally not a “sexy” financial goal like earning $2,000,000 would be.
+BUT, this can absolutely ease a heavy heart, it can lessen your fears, AND can protect your loved ones!

 Even if you are a SAHM, get life insurance, as you’re spouse will need to find daycare for your young ones, which will dramatically increase expenses, so you do need coverage.